absmach/supermq-docs/docs/authorization.md

 ## User Registration

-There are two ways to user get registred to Magistrala , Self Register and Register new user by Super Admin.
+There are two ways to user get registered to Magistrala , Self Register and Register new user by Super Admin.
-User Registration is self register default which can be changed by following environment varabile:
+User Registration is self register default which can be changed by following environment variable:

 ```env
 MG_USERS_ALLOW_SELF_REGISTER=true